mirandaklein/Website-Optimization/README.md

 ### views/js/main.js and pizza.html
 The optimzation of views/pizza.html was accomplised by modifying views/js/main.js until the frame rate reached 60 fps or higher.
 Comments detailing this are in views/js/main.js

+### img and views/images
+Gulp was used to compress images

 ## Dependencies
 No dependencies required.
 Tested on Chrome.